Looking for gap year ideas and solutions? Take our quiz to find out more.

 A gap year in Asia will not disappoint

 If you’re thinking Asia, it gets a big thumbs up from us.
-If you’re a bit nervous and don’t know where to start, head to the Asia section of our website where we have 4 week programmes to Cambodia and Vietnam.
+If you’re a bit nervous and don’t know where to start, head to the Asia section of our website where we have 4 week programmes to Cambodia.
 These programmes are ideal for meeting other people, getting off grid and including a community volunteering element in your gap year travel plans.

-The four-week trips are a time to really gain confidence, to learn how third world hustling bustling countries work.
-After which, a lot of people choose to add on phases, months even, of independent travel which we assist with through our independent travel resource which you get full access to when you join a Leap programme.
+It's a great opportunity to really gain confidence, learn how third world hustling bustling countries work.
+After which, a lot of people choose to add on phases, months even, of independent travel.

 FAQs:

 Do I need a visa to travel around South East Asia?
 Yes, you'll need a visa for most countries in South East Asia.
 Nowadays you can often get your visa online as well as on arrival, but MAKE SURE YOU CHECK!
-You don't want to be arriving into a country just to find that you should have applied for a visa beforehand, and not be allowed entry.
 The best place to find up to date information about entry requirements is the FCDO.

 Do people speak English in SE Asia?
 In more touristy areas you might find that more people will speak some English, but we always recommend that you make some effort to at least learn 'hello', 'please', and 'thank you' in the native language.